Time your Exits with Average True Range (ATR) Trailing Stops

 Mouse over chart captions to display trading signals.

-1. Go short [S] when price closes below the ATR stop — while below the 63-day exponential moving average
+1. Go short [S] when the price closes below the ATR stop — while below the 63-day exponential moving average

 Setup

-The default is set as 3 x 21-Day ATR.
+The default is set as 3 x 21-day ATR.

 Closing Price is set as the default option.
 The alternative is HighLow (see Formula below).